Tre' Jackson: Los Angeles Rams

 On April 19, 2017, Jackson was claimed off waivers by the Los Angeles Rams, but was waived two days later after failing his physical.

 Orlando Apollos

-On September 14, 2018, Jackson signed with the Orlando Apollos of the Alliance of American Football.
+On September 14, 2018, Jackson signed with the Orlando Apollos of the Alliance of American Football (AAF).

 Massachusetts Pirates

-After the dissolution of the AAF in April 2019, Jackson signed with the Massachusetts Pirates of the National Arena League on May 17, 2019.
-Jackson was named to the 2nd-Team All-NAL for the 2019 season.
+After the dissolution of the AAF in April 2019, Jackson signed with the Massachusetts Pirates of the National Arena League (NAL) on May 17, 2019.
+Jackson was named to the second-team All-NAL for the 2019 season.

 Tampa Bay Vipers

-In October 2019, Jackson was selected by the Tampa Bay Vipers in the 2020 XFL Draft.
-He and linebacker Reggie Northrop were the two Seminoles on the Vipers draft class.
+In October 2019, Jackson was selected by the Tampa Bay Vipers of the XFL in the 2020 XFL draft.
+He and linebacker Reggie Northrup were the two Seminoles on the Vipers draft class.